Concordium/concordium-browser-wallet/packages/browser-wallet-api/README.md

 ### addChangeAccountListener

-To react on when the selected account in the wallet changes, a handler function can be assigned through `addChangeAccountListener`.
+To react when the selected account in the wallet changes, a handler function can be assigned through `addChangeAccountListener`.
 This does **not** return the currently selected account when the handler is initially assigned.
 This can be obtained by invoking the `connect` method.

 ```typescript
 let selectedAccountAddress: string | undefined = undefined;